Peter II, Count of Savoy: Early career in Savoy

 His desire to further extend his territory led him into conflict with his uncle, William II of Geneva.
 Around 1236, Peter was ambushed and captured by his cousin Rudolf.
 When the resulting conflict was concluded in 1237, Amadeus forced William to sign a treaty which required Geneva to pay 20,000 marks and the castle of Arlod.
 In 1240, when Peter's brother Philip was in a contested election for the Bishop of Lausanne against Jean de Cossonay, a Geneva supported candidate, Peter brought 6000 troops, though the battle did not get resolved decisively.

-He continued to use both money and force to take further control of lands surrounding Savoy.
+He continued using both money and force to take further control of lands surrounding Savoy.
 In May 1244 Rudolph III, Count of Gruyère, surrendered Gruyères Castle to Peter, who then gave it to William, the second son of Rudolph, with the agreement that William and his heirs would serve Peter and his family.
-On 29 May 1244 Cossonay similarly surrendered significant territories to Peter and Amadeus, retaining them only under the overlordship of Savoy.
+On 29 May 1244, Cossonay similarly surrendered significant territories to Peter and Amadeus, retaining them only under the overlordship of Savoy.
 He continued to gain control of key towns and trade routes throughout the Pays de Vaud, often by enfeofing them to the younger sons of the previous rulers.
 He was responsible for the significant renovations of the Château de Chillon, and by 1253 he was the protector of Bern.
 One scholar suggests that French is the language of western Switzerland due partly to Peter's extensive conquests in the region.